Mahmoud-Osama/2019-11-_Explore-and-Summarize-Data/README.md

 # 2019-11-_Explore-and-Summarize-Data

 ## Description:
-This project is part of Data Analyst Nanodegree with Udacity.
+This project is a part of Data Analyst Nanodegree with Udacity.

 We will use R and apply exploratory data analysis techniques to discover relationships among multiple variables, and create explanatory visualizations illuminating distributions, outliers, and anomalies in the red wine dataset which